pdbrown/triss/README.md

 shares as plain binary files without any special encoding.
 In `QRCODE` mode, it generates QR codes as PNG images that can be printed onto paper.

+It's pretty hard to reliably read QR codes from photos, unless they are of very high quality: sharp, high contrast, and not at all warped.
+Decoding from video is much easier, so triss supports that too using a webcam as a QR code scanner.
+Video input is probably more reliable because the decoder can make hundreds of attempts per scan, one for each frame of video.

 ## Contents

 - [Rationale](#rationale)